 How is the application decided

 Applications are determined by Planning Officers, unless they are delegated to the planning committee.
-Please refer to the Scheme of Delegation, for more details on items that are taken to committee.
-See more details about planning Committee and the Right to Speak scheme
+Please refer to the Scheme of Delegation (PDF), for more details on items that are taken to committee.
+See more details about planning Committee and the Right to Speak scheme.

 Planning will also write to Statutory consultees such as Highways, Tree Officer, Environment Agency, Environmental Health etc where required, for their professional opinion of the development.
 Any responses received are published online.
 Parish Councils are treated as statutory consultees.
 The Officer then makes a recommendation based on planning policies and material planning considerations and will assess the comments on this basis.

-If you comment you will be sent a letter if the application goes to committee and after the decision has been made.
+If you comment you will be sent a letter:

 How to view the decision